orbitalquark/textadept/FAQ.md

 bug?

 **A:**
+Maybe.
+Some terminals do not recognize certain key commands like `Shift+Arrow` for making selections.
+Linux's virtual terminals (the ones accessible with `Ctrl+Alt+FunctionKey`) are an example.
+GNOME Terminal, LXTerminal and XTerm seem to work fine. rxvt and rxvt-unicode do not work out of the box, but may be configurable.

 Please see the [ncurses compatibility][] section of the appendix.
 If the feature in question is not listed there, it may be a bug.
 Please [contact][] me with any bug reports.